axboe/fio/HOWTO.rst

 	Write the issued I/O patterns to the specified file.
 See :option:`read_iolog`.
 Specify a separate file for each job, otherwise the iologs will be interspersed and the file may be corrupt.
+This file will be opened in append mode.

 .. option:: read_iolog=str